Nftxv/AVN-Player/project_dump.md

  */

 /**
- * Handles all rendering on the canvas, including nodes, edges, and user interactions like panning and zooming.
+ * Handles all rendering on the canvas, including nodes, edges, and user interactions
+ * like panning, zooming, and visual editing.
  */
 export default class Renderer {
   constructor(canvasId) {